makrai/notes/scialom2004-multiling-summ.md

   number of n-grams similar between the evaluated summary and the human ref

 ### METEOR The Metric for Evaluation of Translation with Explicit ORdering

-(Banerjee and Lavie, 2005) was designed for the evaluation of machine translation output.
-It is based on the
+* Banerjee and Lavie (2005) designed METEOR for the evaluation of MT
-* harmonic mean of unigram precision and recall, with recall weighted higher than precision.
-METEOR is
+* harmonic mean of unigram precision and recall, with recall weighted higher than precision
-* often reported in summarization papers (See+ 2017; Dong+ 2019) in addition to ROUGE.
+* often reported in summarization papers (See+ 2017; Dong+ 2019) in addition to ROUGE

 ### Novelty

-* Because of their use of copy mechanisms, some abstractive models have been reported to rely too much on extraction (See+ 2017; Kryściński+ 2018).
-Hence,
+* Because of their use of copy mechanisms, some abstractive models have been reported to rely too much on extraction (See+ 2017; Kryściński+ 2018)
 * common practice to report the percentage of novel n-grams produced

 ### Neural Metrics

 * Several approaches based on neural models have been recently proposed.
-Recent works  have proposed to
+Recent
-  * evaluate summaries with QA based methods (Eyal+ 2019; Scialom+ 2019): the
+  * evaluate summaries with QA based methods (Eyal+ 2019; Scialom+ 2019)
-  * rationale is that a good summary should answer the most relevant questions
+  * rationale: a good summary should answer the most relevant questions
-* Kryściński+ (2019): a discriminator trained to measure the factualness of the
+* Kryściński+ (2019): a discriminator trained to measure the factualness
-* Böhm+ (2019) learned a metric from human annotation.
+* Böhm+ (2019) learned a metric from human annotation
-* All these models were only trained on English datasets, preventing us to report them in this paper.
-The availability of
+* All these models were only trained on English datasets, preventing us to report them in this paper
 * MLSUM will enable future works to build such metrics in a multilingual fashion

 # 6 Results and Discussion 7

-* The results presented below allow us to compare the models across languages,
+* compare the models across languages,
 * factors to explain differences in the results:
   1. data, independently from the language
     * structure of the article, the abstractiveness of the summaries, quantity